georgik/esp32-graphical-bootloader/README.md

 3rd stage graphical bootloader which let's you pick an applications whic are stored in OTA partitions.

-The default configuration for ESP32-S3-BOX-3.
+The default configuration for ESP32-S3-BOX.

-For M5Stack-CoreS3 - uncomment BSP in `idf_component.yml`
+For ESP32-S3-BOX-3 or M5Stack-CoreS3 - uncomment BSP in `idf_component.yml`

 ## Quick start